 Human rights are defined in the Act as the rights and freedoms contained in seven core human rights treaties to which Australia is a party.
 These treaties are:

-Each report specifies all of the bills examined by the committee in the relevant period.
+Each scrutiny report specifies all of the bills examined by the committee in the relevant period.

 The committee undertakes its review of legislation as a technical inquiry relating to Australia's international human rights obligations.
 The committee does not consider the broader policy merits of legislation.
 The committee emphasises the importance of establishing and maintaining an effective dialogue between the committee and legislation proponents that contributes to the broader respect for and recognition of human rights in Australia.

-The committee’s reports can be accessed on the Committee Reports page.
+The committee’s scrutiny reports can be accessed on the Scrutiny reports page.

 PJCHR mailing list